-According to FEMA records, there was one identified repetitive loss property in Amsterdam as of 2016, and as of 2022, this has not changed.
+According to FEMA records, there was one identified residential repetitive loss property in Amsterdam as of 2016, and as of 2022, this has not changed.
 As of December 31, 2022, 5 policies were in force.
 The Town of Amsterdam had a total of 7 claims totaling \$109,695 in losses for all NFIP-insured structures.
-It should be noted that according to FEMA data there are 145 structures within the 100-year flood plain.
+It should be noted that according to FEMA data there are 145 structures within the 100-year flood plain and 67 structure within the 500-year floodplain (including the Village of Hagaman)